aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 == Implementation Details

-In the current section, we we will begin by discussing some high-level implementation details, including the programming language, libraries, code-style and software design pattern that were used.
+In the current section, we will begin by discussing some high-level implementation details, including the programming language, libraries, code-style and software design pattern that were used.

 In the later sections we will then move on to describe the current version of Deixiscript, detailing and motivating the choices that were made and the philosophy behind them.
 Since Deixiscript is an English-based language, what follows will also inevitably include digressions into some (basic) aspects of the English grammar.